North-East Democratic Alliance: History

 In March 2022, Nongthombam Biren Singh is the leader of Bharatiya Janata Party was sworn in the Chief Ministers of Manipur on 15 March 2022.
 Here is the list of the ministers of his ministry.
 The Bharatiya Janata Party formed the government winning 32 of 60 seats, it was the first time that BJP formed government in Manipur with a majority on its own.

 NPP chief Conrad Sangma gave resignation from the post of Chief Minister to Governor Phagu Chauhan.
 The NPP emerged as the single largest party in 2023 Meghalaya Legislative Assembly election, winning 26 seats.
 He staked his claim on a new government with support of 32 MLAs (26 NPP, 2 BJP, 2 HSPDP, and 2 Independents).
 However, later in the evening, HSPDP withdrew their support which reduced the NPP-led MDA tally to 30.
 The opposition parties with 29 MLAs counter-claimed to form a United Front.
 Leaders of TMC, Congress, PDF, HSPDP, VPP had meeting with UDP leader Lahkmen Rymbui to form alternative government barring MDA alliance consists NPP and BJP.
 Later UDP, PDF, and HSPDP pledged support to an NPP-BJP-Independent MDA alliance.

 Manik Saha was re-elected as Chief Minister of Tripura to the Governor Satyadev Narayan Arya and staked claim new government with the support of 33 MLAs (32 BJP and 1 IPFT).

 In 2023 Nagaland Legislative Assembly election, North East Democratic Alliance again gained the majority in the house after winning election and Neiphiu Rio took oath after post elections.

 Nationalist Democratic Progressive Party's Hekani Jakhalu Kense from Dimapur III and Salhoutuonuo Kruse from Western Angami constituencies became first women MLAs in the history of Nagaland.
 Both get elected as NDPP candidates.

 In March 2024, Tipra Motha joined Manik Saha-led Tripura government and Animesh Debbarma and Brishaketu Debbarma, took the oath as ministers.

 In May 2024, Bharatiya Janata Party won the 2024 Arunachal Pradesh legislative assembly election 46 seats whereas its ally's National People's Party won 5 and Nationalist Congress Party got 3 seats.

-The Sikkim Krantikari Morcha contested on all 32 constituencies while aligning with the National Democratic Alliance in Sikkim Legislative Assembly and won 31 out of 32 seats in a landlide.Later, the lone SDF MLA joined Sikkim Krantikari Morcha, thus making the state oppositionless.
+The Sikkim Krantikari Morcha contested on all 32 constituencies while aligning with the National Democratic Alliance in Sikkim Legislative Assembly and won 31 out of 32 seats in a landslide.Later, the lone SDF MLA joined Sikkim Krantikari Morcha, thus making the state oppositionless.

+Yumnam Khemchand Singh was indeed sworn in as the Chief Minister of Manipur on February 4, 2026.
+His appointment followed the revocation of President's Rule, which had been in place for nearly a year following the resignation of the previous Chief Minister, Nongthombam Biren Singh, in February 2025.

+Dr. Himanta Biswa Sarma is scheduled to be sworn in for his second consecutive term as the Chief Minister of Assam on May 12, 2026.
+This follows the National Democratic Alliance landslide victory in the 2026 Assembly elections, where the alliance secured 102 out of 126 seats.